mattnworb/website/content/post/20120117-how-to-verify-a-pgp-signature-with-gnupg.md

         sub   4077g/6B136ECF 2004-06-06
         ```

-  2. The “name” of their key is the part after “1024D/” in the line
+  2. The "name" of their key is the part after "1024D/" in the line

         ```
         pub   1024D/F0D6B1E0 2004-06-06